 A good command of the local language and an understanding of the culture are esssential for newcomers to succesfully participate in a society.
 Having lived and worked abroad, I have experienced this myself.
 Now that I am back in the Netherlands I enjoy helping people from different parts of the world become proficient at using the Dutch language, and acquainted with the culture.

 In your mother tongue you give meaning to the world around you.
 Learning a new language allows for a new perspective.
 Many non-native speakers are able to notice things that go unnoticed to native speakers.
-Some might also learn something new about themselves.
-The different language backgrounds of the students and the various ways that they acquire the Dutch language and culture, makes teaching Dutch for me so interesting and inspiring!
-Their observations often make me think.
+Some may also learn something new about themselves.
+The different language backgrounds of the students and the various ways in which they acquire the Dutch language and culture, makes teaching Dutch for me so interesting and inspiring!

 Before working as an NT2 teacher, as a sociologist I did research on the labour market position of migrants.
 Having a language deficiency is an important reason for employers not to hire migrants.
 As an NT2-teacher I try to take away this threshold for them.
 I think it is great to combine my passion for languages and teaching with my knowledge on Dutch society and labour market.
 This way, I hope to modestly contribute to the integration of foreigners in the Netherlands.

 The common thread in my working life is the Dutch language.
 Language fascinates me from early on: whether it is the language of a song or a conversation, from a child or a poem, or from students taking language lessons from me.
 It gives me a lot of satisfaction to provide language training.
 The enthusiasm, the effort and achievements of students I find very inspiring.
 And it is nice to see how people thanks to language lessons can enter a new world, with new opportunities.